 To minimize side-effects and ensure the best response, we recommend that patients take Fosamax as follows:

 Fosamax should be taken first thing in the morning.
 Patients should not lie down after taking this medicine.

 To help build the bones, patients should take calcium and vitamin D supplements while taking Fosamax.
-Doctors will tell their patients the right amount of calcium and vitamin D to take.
-Patients should take this medicine and any supplements exactly as prescribed by their doctor.
+A doctor can tell you the right amount of calcium and vitamin D to take.

 Important Tests and Risks

-Doctors need to monitor the response of patients taking Didrocal.
+Doctors need to monitor the response of patients taking Fosamax.
 This is done with a Bone Mineral Density test, usually once every 1 to 3 years.